storybook-eol/react-treebeard/README.md

 ### Prop Values

 #### data
-`React.PropTypes.object.isRequired`
+`React.PropTypes.oneOfType([React.PropTypes.object,React.PropTypes.array]).isRequired`

 Data that drives the tree view.
 State-driven effects can be built by manipulating the attributes in this object.
+Also supports an array for multiple nodes at the root level.
 An example can be found in `example/data.js`

 #### onToggle
 `React.PropTypes.func`